Mapping "Brain Terrain" Regions on Mars using Deep Learning: Introduction

-We are interested in automating the detection of brain coral terrain with images from MRO/HiRISE.
+We are interested in automating the detection of brain terrain with images from MRO/HiRISE because their resemblance to terrestrial periglacial features makes them promising regions to further investigate in the search for potential life on Mars, both past and present.
 To expedite the processing we leverage a classifier network (prior to segmentation) in the Fourier domain that can take advantage of JPEG compression by leveraging blocks of coefficients from a discrete cosine transform in lieu of decoding the entire image at the full spatial resolution.
 The hybrid pipeline approach cuts down on the total processing time compared to running a segmentation network at the full resolution on every image.
-In the sections below we will discuss how the training data is made, what goes into each of the networks we tested, and then quantify the performance and accuracy of predicting brain coral terrain.
+In the sections below we will discuss how the training data is made, what goes into each of the networks we tested, and then quantify the performance and accuracy of predicting brain terrain.